Reinforcement Learning for Quantum Network Control with Application-Driven Objectives: Markov Decision Process (MDP)

-We represent a general BDS $\rho_i$, as described in \eqref{eq:BDS}, with a horizontal vector of its Bell coefficients: $\vec{v}_i = (A_i, B_i, C_i, D_i)$.
-When operating strictly with Werner states, we characterize the state $\rho_i$ by its fidelity $F_i$.
-An unoccupied remote memory-pair is denoted by $\vec{0}$ (BDSs) or simply $0$ (Werner states).
 The variable $p$ denotes the probability that the system is in the observed state.
 A value of $p = 1$ indicates complete system knowledge, with all outcomes heralded.
 When distillation outcomes are unheralded, $p < 1$ reflects the success probability, or the compounded success probability if multiple rounds of unheralded distillation had been carried out. \textit{This novel formulation compactly integrates uncertainty into the MDP state representation}, enabling the agent to track the flow of classical information as well as dynamically consider taking risks based on the amount of uncertainty in a state.

+We emphasize that this $p$ is a component of the MDP state representation and is \textit{distinct from the state transition probabilities $\ptrans$}, which govern the likelihood of moving between states given an action.
+To illustrate using the WN2M2 model described in Section~\ref{subsec:5a-two-memories-per-node-system}, consider two examples.
+First, when an agent chooses to purify entangled pairs with fidelities $F_1$ and $F_2$, the system transitions deterministically from state $s_t = (F_1, F_2, 1)$ to $s_{t+1} = (P(F_1, F_2), 0, \psuccess(F_1, F_2))$, \ie $\ptrans(s_t, \PURIFY, s_{t+1}) = 1$.
+Second, when an agent chooses to wait while in state $s_t = (F, 0, p)$, the system transitions to $s_{t+1} = (D(F), 0, 1)$ with probability $\ptrans(s_t, \WAIT, s_{t+1}) = p$, and to $s_{t+1}' = (0, 0, 1)$ with probability $\ptrans(s_t, \WAIT, s_{t+1}') = 1-p$.
+In both cases, the transition probabilities are properties of the action and the states, while $p$ itself is simply a parameter encoding the agent's uncertainty about whether an entangled pair is present.